-20. SUBSEQUENT EVENTS
+20. SUBSEQUENT EVENT

-On April 1, 2010, the Government terminated the Concession Agreement with the Deh Cho Bridge Corporation Ltd. (DCBC) and assumed control over the Deh Cho Bridge project.
-As a result of the termination of the Concession Agreement, the Government acquired certain assets and assumed certain liabilities of DCBC related to the project.
-The assets acquired and liabilities assumed by the Government on April 1, 2010 are summarized below.
+Subsequent to March 31, 2010, the Government terminated the Concession Agreement with the Deh Cho Bridge Corporation and has assumed control over the Deh Cho Bridge project and its completion.
+On April 1, 2010 the Government acquired certain assets and assumed certain liabilities of the Deh Cho Bridge Corporation related to the project, including the cumulative cost of work in progress for construction costs incurred to March 31, 2010.